Daisyz233/la-traffic-collision-analysis/README.md

 ## Project Context

 This project was completed as a team class project for DSCI 550.
-The original report was authored by Yiling Chen, Ruiqi Wang, Dezhen Zhang, and Yunqi Zhu.

-> **Note for portfolio use:** Update the `My Contributions` section below with your exact responsibilities before sharing this repository in job applications.

 ## Data Source